 Here are some ways you can combat halitosis that is caused by these foods and drinks.
 Though we know it is obvious, we reiterate that cutting back on such foodstuffs reduces the problem.
 When you do consume them, brushing and flossing immediately afterward can keep your breath fresh.
 For a little extra assistance, you can use an antibacterial mouthwash as part of your oral health routine.

 To deal with dehydration, drink water.
 Alternating between drinking coffee/alcohol and water increases saliva production, so it can do its duty.

 If your bad breath persists even if you keep a strict oral health routine, then come visit our dentists, Dr. Mark Simpson, and Dr. Christen Simpson, for some help.
-You can find us at Simpson Dental Associates in Charleston, West Virginia.
+You can find us at Simpson Dental PLLC in Charleston, West Virginia.
 You can reach our office by dialing 304-342-6162.